-Award: Certificate in General College Studies
+Award: Certificate in University Transfer

-This program is designed to prepare students for transfer to either a four-year institution or any of Williamsburg Technical College's Associate Degree programs.
+This program is designed to prepare students for transfer to either a four-year institution's B.A. or B.S. program or to prepare undecided students for any of Williamsburg Technical College's Associate Degree programs.
 The purpose of the program is to be flexible enough to assist students in the completion of most of the general education core requirements for either an Associate or Bachelor's degree.